Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Materials and methods

 DDFT describes the time evolution of ensemble-averaged densities for the liquid ($\rhol$) and particles ($\rhon$) in a droplet.
 These densities evolve according to a pair of coupled partial differential equations (PDEs):

 Here $\bs{x}$ is the spatial coordinate; $t$ is time; $\Ml$ and $\Mn$ are the mobility coefficients for the liquid and nanoparticles, respectively; and $\cF$ is the Helmholtz free energy.
 Note that typically $\rhon \ll \rhol$ in the initial condition, representing a dilute mixture.
 The boundary conditions are no-flux at the substrate, evaporative at the top of the domain, and periodic on the boundaries perpendicular to the substrate.
 Our initial conditions are smoothed spherical caps.
-See Supplementary Information for further details of the model.
+See ESI for further details of the model.

-Our model is taken from previous work on the evaporation of particle-laden droplets \cite{CSA17}.
-In~\cite{CSA17}, the dynamics are discretised onto a lattice, with the value of $\rhol$ at a lattice site $\bs{i}$ denoted $\rholi{i}$, and analogously for other quantities, giving
+Our model is taken from previous work on the evaporation of particle-laden droplets. \cite{CSA17} In Chalmers \emph{et al}.,\cite{CSA17} the dynamics are discretised onto a lattice, with the value of $\rhol$ at a lattice site $\bs{i}$ denoted $\rholi{i}$, and analogously for other quantities, giving

 The Helmholtz free energy is approximated using a mean field approach.
-See references within~\cite{CSA17} for a justification of this, and the Supplementary Information for the precise form of $\cF$.
-We take the same approach as in~\cite{CSA17} and average the equations into two dimensions with corresponding coefficients given in the Supplementary Information.
+See references within Chalmers \emph{et al}.\cite{CSA17} for a justification of this, and the ESI for the precise form of $\cF$.
+We take the same approach as in Chalmers \emph{et al}.\cite{CSA17} and average the equations into two dimensions with corresponding coefficients given in the ESI.
+Note that the free energy introduces an `effective advection' term, where the dynamics of the nanoparticles are driven by the water density (and vice-versa).

 It remains to describe the mobilities in equation \eqref{DDFT}, as well as the boundary conditions for the lattice dynamics.
 For the mobilities, we take